score-spec/docs/content/en/docs/Overview/_index.md

 Developers use Score to describe their resources and environment's consistently.

-Then they use the Score CLI to generate their resources in an environment of choice.
+Then they use the {{< glossary_tooltip text="Platform CLI" term_id="platform-cli" >}} to generate their resources in an environment of choice.
 For example, you might use a PostGres database in a local, development, staging, and production stage.
 Each stage of the deployment process connects to a different PostGres database.
 When you compose your Score, you'll describe that resource once, then each environment will connect your PostGres database dynamically.

 ## Benefits